An algebraic model for commutative HZ-algebras: Introduction

 In the context of infinite loop space theory, $E_\infty$-ring spectra, and their units, the theory of $\mathcal{I}$-spaces is important; see \cite{sasch}.
 Here $\mathcal{I}$ is the category of finite sets and injections and $\mathcal{I}$-spaces are functors from $\mathcal{I}$ to simplicial sets.
 More generally, functor categories from $\mathcal{I}$ to categories of modules feature as $\mathit{FI}$-modules in the work of Church, Ellenberg, Farb \cite{CEF} and others.
-We relate symmetric spectra in unbounded chain complexes via a chain of Quillen equivalences to the category of unbounded $\mathcal{I}$-chain complexes and prove that commutative monoids in this category, $C(\Chab^\mathcal{I})$, provide an alternative model for commutative $H\Z$-algebra spectra.
-In fact, there is a chain of Quillen equivalences between $C(H\Z\text{-mod})$ and $E_\infty$-monoids in unbounded $\mathcal{I}$-chain complexes, $E_\infty(\CH^\mathcal{I})$, that passes via $E_\infty(\Sp^\Sigma(\Chab))$ and $E_\infty\Chab$.
-The rigidification result of Pavlov and Scholbach \cite[3.4.4]{ps2} for symmetric spectra implies that the model category $E_\infty(\Chab^\mathcal{I})$ is Quillen equivalent to the one of commutative monoids in $\Chab^\mathcal{I}$, that is $C(\Chab^\mathcal{I})$.
-Taking these results together we obtain a chain of Quillen equivalences between commutative $H\Z$-algebra spectra and commutative monoids in $\mathcal{I}$-chains.
-See Theorem~\ref{comm.hz.I.ch}.
-In all of our results we can replace the ground ring $\Z$ by any commutative ring with unit, $R$.
-In particular, for $R$ the field of rational numbers we can prolong our chain of Quillen equivalences and obtain a comparison (Corollary \ref{cor:rat}) between commutative $H\Q$-algebra spectra and differential graded commutative $\Q$-algebras.
+We relate symmetric spectra in unbounded chain complexes over $R$} via a chain of Quillen equivalences to the category of unbounded $\mathcal{I}$-chain complexes and prove that commutative monoids in this category, $C(\Chab_R^\mathcal{I})$, provide an alternative model for commutative $HR$-algebra spectra.
+In fact, there is a chain of Quillen equivalences between {$C(\HR\text{-mod})$} and $E_\infty$-monoids in unbounded $\mathcal{I}$-chain complexes {over $R$}, $E_\infty(\CH_R^\mathcal{I})$, that passes via $E_\infty(\Sp^\Sigma(\Chab_R))$ and $E_\infty\Chab_R$.
+The rigidification result of Pavlov and Scholbach \cite[3.4.4]{ps2} for symmetric spectra implies that the model category $E_\infty(\Chab_R^\mathcal{I})$ is Quillen equivalent to the one of commutative monoids in $\Chab_R^\mathcal{I}$, that is $C(\Chab_R^\mathcal{I})$.
+Taking these results together we obtain a chain of Quillen equivalences between commutative {$\HR$-algebra spectra and commutative monoids in $\mathcal{I}$-chain complexes over $R$.} See Theorem~\ref{comm.hz.I.ch}.
+We expect that our comparison result makes it possible to find explicit commutative $\mathcal{I}$-chain models for certain commutative {$\HR$-algebras} and there is ongoing work on this by Richter, Sagave and Schulz with applications to logarithmic structures on commutative ring spectra in mind.

+If \bltext{$R= \Q$} is the field of rational numbers we can prolong our chain of Quillen equivalences and obtain a comparison (Corollary \ref{cor:rat}) between commutative $H\Q$-algebra spectra and differential graded commutative $\Q$-algebras.